EricMFink/Akademicky/_casebook/chap1.md

 For the foregoing reasons we must exercise our discretion to refuse the prayer of plaintiff to proceed in forma pauperis.

 It is ordered that the complaint be given a miscellaneous docket number and leave to proceed in forma pauperis be denied.

+## Cases affecting ambassadors, other public ministers and consuls

 #### Stephen Vincent Benet, "The Devil & Daniel Webster", Saturday Evening Post (Oct.
 24, 1936)